-Aetna Assure Premier Plus (HMO D-SNP) members also have Special Enrollment Periods (SEP) which allow them to enroll, disenroll or switch plans once a quarter for the first three quarters of the year.
+Aetna Assure Premier Plus (HMO D-SNP) members also have Special Enrollment Periods (SEP) which allow them to enroll, disenroll or switch plans throughout the month, year-round.
 Enrollment changes become effective the first day of the following month.
 Members can also make a plan change during the 4th quarter of the year during Medicare Open Enrolment.